Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

 \subsection{UCN measurements at LANL UCN source}

 Solid deuterium UCN source development at LANL began with a series of prototypes~\cite{LANL2000}, followed by commissioning the first ``production'' source in 2005, which ran until 2016~\cite{LANL2013} when a major upgrade to the source was implemented \cite{Ito2018}.
 The upgraded source is currently in operation.
-The later prototypes and subsequent sources all have very similar geometries, consisting of a solid deuterium source situated at the bottom of a roughly 1\,m vertical guide, which is coupled via an ``elbow'' at the top to horizontal guides which exit the biological shielding.
-A ``flapper'' valve located immediately above the solid deuterium opens during the proton pulse and then shuts rapidly to prevent UCN loaded into the guide system from re-entering the solid deuterium source between pulses.
-The most recent geometry of the source is shown on Fig.~\ref{fig:LANL_geometry}.
+The later prototypes and subsequent sources all have very similar geometries, consisting of a sD$_2$ source situated at the bottom of a roughly 1\,m vertical guide, which is coupled via an ``elbow'' at the top to horizontal guides which exit the biological shielding.
+A ``flapper'' valve located immediately above the sD$_2$ opens during the proton pulse and then shuts rapidly to prevent UCN loaded into the guide system from re-entering the sD$_2$ source between pulses.
+The most recent geometry of the source is shown in Fig.~\ref{fig:LANL_geometry}.
 The UCN yield decline is observed in both production sources.

 As was mentioned in the introduction, the sD$_2$ volume is $\simeq$1\,dm$^3$, which can be easily melted and re-frozen to recover UCN intensity.
-The difference to the PSI situation is that the source recovery procedure involves a full melt and re-freeze of the bulk sD$_2$, resulting in changes not only to the surface, but also to the bulk properties of the sD$_2$.
-Note that while the source operators have mastered reliably the procedure, variations are unavoidable.
-As will be explained in the simulation section, the total frost effect depends on the bulk properties, so the rate of UCN yield declining is more spread for the LANL source.
+The LANL source repair procedure is different from the PSI procedure because it involves a full melt and re-freeze of the bulk sD$_2$, resulting in changes not only to the surface, but also to the bulk properties of the sD$_2$.
+Note that while the source operators have attempted to develop a reproducible procedure, variations are unavoidable.
+As will be explained in the simulation section, the total frost effect depends on the bulk properties, so the rate of UCN yield decline varies more for the LANL source than the PSI source.